gemfire/spring-data-for-vmware-gemfire/documentation/index.md

 6. After account activation, log in to the  [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth) to access the configuration information found in [gemfire-release-repo](https://commercial-repo.pivotal.io/repository/gemfire-release-repo).

-7. Add the [vmware-gemfire-short-name] repository to your project
+7. Add the GemFire repository to your project

     * **Maven**